 Heywoold History, Family Crest & Coats of Arms

-Today's generation of the Heywoold family bears a name that was brought to England by the wave of migration that was started by the Norman Conquest of 1066.
-Heywoold is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The Heywoold name was originally an Anglo-Saxon name that was given to a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."